jseihee/repo-access-portal/README.md

 2. Click **Issues → New issue**.
 3. Select the **Access Request** template.
 4. Enter your **GitHub username** in the form and submit.
-5. You’ll receive a collaborator invite to the private repository shortly.
-Check your GitHub notifications or email to accept.
+5. A maintainer will review your request.
+If approved, you’ll receive an invite to the private repository.

 ---